 Line 19 - Enter your net operating loss deduction to be used in the determination of the alternative minimum tax.
-The amount of this deduction cannot exceed 90% of the alternative minimum net income determined without considering this deduction.
-Any excess of net loss may be carried over to each one of the following 7 taxable years.
-The net operating loss will be adjusted as established by the Code.
+The amount of this deduction cannot exceed 80% of the alternative minimum net income determined without considering this deduction.
+Any excess of net loss may be carried over as established in the Code.